 This will help your child shift their focus to think about school.

-Parents, nannies and babysitters can all work together to implement the new routine a week or two before summer vacation ends.
-With their sleep schedule aligned, routines established and back-to-school-tasks taken care of, your child will be ready to succeed in the new school year!
+Parents, nannies, and babysitters can all work together to implement the new routine a week or two before summer vacation ends.
+With their sleep schedule aligned, routines established and back-to-school-tasks has taken care of, your child will be ready to succeed in the new school year!

 “But I don’t want to go!” the child cries, desperately clinging to their mother.
 Any kindergarten teacher will tell you it’s not uncommon for there to be tears on the first day of school.
 Most of the time it’s the children, but parents can get emotional too!

 Kindergarten is many children’s first school experience.
 It’s understandable that it’s an emotional time for both children and parents.
 But, it doesn’t have to be awful or scary.
 By preparing your child ahead of time, you can make sure that their first day isn’t overwhelmed with anxiety and fear.
 So, how do you prepare?
 Here are some proven methods:

 A visit to the school to see where kindergarten is can do a lot to calm your child’s fears.
 The unknown is very scary!
 But, once your child sees the building and classroom, they’ll likely feel much more comfortable with the idea.
 Many schools allow kindergarteners to do a tour or visit their classroom ahead of time.
 Contact your school to find out if you can arrange a quick visit!

 Use stuffed animals or dolls to act out what may happen at kindergarten.
 You can enjoy storytime, games, making friends and more!
 Then role-play any difficult moments like what your child can do if they need help, feel sad or have trouble with a classmate.
 For example, you might have the teddy bear say “I’m feeling sad,” and ask your child what the teddy bear could do.
 If your child doesn’t come up with a solution, suggest that the teddy bear might talk to a classmate or tell the teacher.